Degrees, Certificates, & Transfer Preparation

 You will be emailed an admission letter.
-Please review it for information on orientation, assessment, education planning/counseling, and enrollment.
+Please review it for information on resident status for tuition/fee purposes, any outstanding admission issues, orientation, placement, education planning/counseling, and enrollment.

 If you have F-1 status from another school, you may enroll at SMC on a limited basis.
 Please consult with the International Education Center.

 If you have another type of visa status (not F-1 or F-2), you may enroll through the Admissions Office.
 However, if you are currently on a B visa, you cannot enroll until you change status to a visa with education privileges.
 Please contact the International Education Center for details.